tnichols217/notes/APArt/Piece Descriptions.md

 ### Materials

 1. THE KEY TO SIMPLICITY - Blender 3D, nested curve workflow for strings, subserf workflow for body
-2. Bevel & subserf workflow for keys for sharper look, generated distortion for wavy effect
+2. Blender 3D—Bevel & subserf workflow for keys for sharper look, generated distortion for wavy effect

 ### Processes
 ### FIXED: make "emotion" more specific